 Pancakes: (makes 14 – 16 pancakes)

-Lightly brush one side of the pancakes with sunflower oil and fry for 20 seconds.
-On each side.
+- Fry the pancakes for 20-30 seconds on each side.
 Remove before they become brown (they will turn white and start to bubble slightly).
 Set aside.

-When the duck has roasted set it aside to rest for a few minutes and then slice it into thin strips, season well with salt, and serve with the pancakes, plum sauce, cucumber, and spring onions.
+- When the duck has roasted set it aside to rest for a few minutes and then slice it into thin strips against the grain, season well with salt, and serve with the pancakes, plum sauce, cucumber, and spring onions.